tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 - `--mindepth` gives a minimum read depth to use
 - `--changes` produces an output file of the changes made
 - `--verbose` prints information to the screen during the run
-- `--threads` : set this to an appropriate number
+- `--threads`: the number of cores

 Look at the changes file: